Sarah Crossan

 Upstairs in the Big House, where Nell is forbidden to enter, is Johnny Browning, newly arrived from England: the young nephew who will one day inherit it all.
 And as hunger and disease run rampant all around them, a spark of life and hope catches light when Nell and Johnny find each other.

 This is a love story, and the story of a people being torn apart.
-This is a powerful and unforgettable novel from the phenomenally talented Sarah Crossan.> -
+A powerful and unforgettable novel from the phenomenally talented Sarah Crossan.

 -